 - Confirm that others correctly understand your abbreviation or acronym.
 McGee interviewed several patients to get their reactions to an educational piece she wrote on blood glucose testing.
 When she asked about the terminology, one person thought that “A1c” stood for “airman first class.”
 Another pronounced it “alc” (as in alcoholic) in part because the font made it look more like the letter “l” rather than the numeral “1.”
 McGee subsequently changed the font and rewrote the term as “A-1-C,” a change that worked well for readers.
 As always, make sure that whatever you write and say is correctly understood by your intended audience.

 More ways to learn:

-- Health Literacy Out Loud podcast interview w Dean Schillinger, MD.
+- Health Literacy Out Loud podcast interview with Dean Schillinger, MD.
 “Talking About Jargon (HLOL #94).”

-- Osborne H, Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Second Edition.
-Jones and Bartlett Learning.
-Includes a chapter on “Jargon, Acronyms, and Other Troublesome Words.”
+- Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Second Edition (Updated 2018).
+A book by Helen Osborne.
+Chapter 25 is about “Metaphors, Similes, and Analogies.”